tvshevchuk/effect-schema-geojson/CI-CD-SETUP.md

 The workflow file is already created at `.github/workflows/npm-publish.yml`.
 It will:
 - Trigger on version tags (e.g., `v1.0.0`)
-- Run tests and build
+- Run tests and build using pnpm
 - Publish to NPM
 - Create GitHub releases